Norman "Dinky" Diamond: After Sparks, Four Squares

-Death
+Personal life and death

+At the office at Island Records, he met Lee Packham, secretary to Kimono My House producer Muff Winwood.
+The couple married in 1976.
+Diamond developed a serious drinking problem and the marriage broke down.
+The couple later divorced and Lee died in 1994).

-When The Four Squares failed Diamond gradually drifted out of music and after a series of jobs, in 1998 he and his partner of 21 years Jane Gant moved into a small terraced house in Sandhurst in Berkshire where he was troubled by a noisy neighbour and her partner for five years who slept all day and played loud music all night and who argued loudly in the street.
-At the same time Diamond had recently left a job he enjoyed and taken one which he hated, working for an internet gardening company.
-When the police and local housing association did not take action against the neighbour despite numerous complaints, Diamond got drunk and hanged himself from the loft ceiling in his home on 10 September 2004, though news of his death was only made widely known five months later when the verdict of suicide was confirmed at inquest.
+When the Four Squares failed, Diamond gradually drifted out of music and after a series of jobs, in 1998 he and his partner of 21 years Jane Gant moved into a small terraced house in Sandhurst in Berkshire where he was troubled for five years, by a noisy neighbour and her partner, who slept all day and played loud music all night and who argued loudly in the street.
+At the same time Diamond left a job he enjoyed and took one which he hated, working for an internet gardening company.

+When the police and local housing association did not take action against the neighbour, despite numerous complaints, Diamond got drunk and hanged himself from the loft ceiling in his home on 10 September 2004.
+News of his death was only made widely known five months later when the verdict of suicide was confirmed at inquest.
 A heavy drinker, he had more than four times the legal driving limit of alcohol in his blood.
-The neighbour, Lisa Norman's partner said, "He [Mr Diamond] had a history of alcohol abuse, and all the blame is being concentrated on my partner.
-She is distraught."
+The neighbour, Lisa Norman's partner said, "He [Mr Diamond] had a history of alcohol abuse, and all the blame is being concentrated on my partner; she is distraught."

 The Mael brothers posted a tribute to Diamond on the Sparks website:

-"We are very saddened by the news of Dinky Diamond’s death.
-We hold fond memories of working with Dinky and of his contribution to several of our albums during the ’70s.
+"We are very saddened by the news of Dinky Diamond's death.
+We hold fond memories of working with Dinky and of his contribution to several of our albums during the '70s.
 Our hearts go out to his family and friends."

 Diamond's funeral was held at Aldershot Crematorium.